-In general, project resources are defined as the people, capital, and material or supplies needed for successful management and completion of a project.
+In general, project resources are defined as the people, capital, and material or supplies needed for the successful management and completion of a project.
 So when you are about to begin a project you need to consider what resources are required for you and your team members to finish it successfully.

 Table of Contents